UK Operations Manager (Maternity Cover)

 - Ability to work with remote colleagues to achieve results

 - Ability to multitask and prioritise key activities

 - Comfort with digital systems and using technology for social good

-- Experience working for a small, lean organisation and experience or interest in effective international grant making are also desirable
+- Experience working for a small, lean organisation and experience or interest in effective international grantmaking is also desirable

-The deadline to apply is 27th June 2018 for applications and interviews will take place 2nd-5th July.
-Please state in your application if you are unable to make any of these days for interview.
+The deadline to submit applications is 25th March 2019 at 12 noon GMT and interviews will take place on 29th March.
+Please state in your application if you are unable to make any of this date for an interview.

 Candidates must already have the full legal right to work in the UK without restriction prior to application.